-When Medicaid recipients enter a nursing home, the Pre-Admission Screening and Review (PASRR, pronounced pay-sar) assessment is done to determine whether they have been appropriately placed for care.
+When Health First Colorado recipients enter a nursing home, the Pre-Admission Screening and Review (PASRR, pronounced pay-sar) assessment is done to determine whether they have been appropriately placed for care.
 It is often done in conjunction with the ULTC 100.2 and other associated forms for long term care planning by the Options for Long Term Care agency.
 Most individuals will only undergo the initial Level I screening, but those who are determined to have a major mental illness or developmental disability may have to undergo a Level II screening.
 A Level II screening may be required if an individual is receiving psychotropic drugs.

 The PASRR forms are available from the Colorado Department of Human Services.